Skip to content ↓

 St Elizabeth’s school policy for Safeguarding and Child Protection can be viewed below.
 Paper copies, if you prefer, can be obtained from our school office on request.

-If you have any concerns about a child at our school who you feel needs additional help and support, please contact Miss Samantha Thomas, who is our Designated Safeguarding Lead or Mrs Jane Hines, Deputy Designated Safeguarding Lead.
+If you have any concerns about a child at our school who you feel needs additional help and support, please contact Mrs Samantha van den Driessche, who is our Designated Safeguarding Lead or Mrs Jane Hines, Deputy Designated Safeguarding Lead.

 You can also contact Richmond Single Point of Access (SPA) team if you are concerned about a child.